eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/intro-overview.md

 ## When to use it?

 {% include callout.html content="**TL;DR**<br/>Use it in order to get a full fledged, authorization aware, web API
-                                (HTTP and Websocket) in order to access your “Things” and their last reported state." type="primary" %}
+                                (HTTP and WebSocket) in order to access your “Things” and their last reported state." type="primary" %}

 Imagine you are building an IoT solution.
 And let's assume that you use both hardware (e.g. sensors or actuators) and software (e.g. a mobile or web app) in order to solve your customer's problem.